IllusionAC/Illusion-InputActionSystem/README.md

 SetCooldown(cooldown: number) -- 0 by default, set a cooldown between each activation

+ResetCooldown() -- resets current cooldown for the bind

 SetEnabled(boolean) -- Enable or disable the bind

 IsEnable() -- returns bind’s enable state